REPORT PUBLISHED ON EUROPEAN-AMERICAN PRISON PROJECT

 A trial in front of a federal three-judge court began on November 18, 2008.
 On August 4, 2009, the three judges found that overcrowding is the primary cause of unconstitutional conditions in California's prisons, such as the system's inability to provide competent and timely health care for prisoners.
 The judges also found compelling evidence that reducing the prison population is the only way to address the problems.
 The judges issued a 184-page order for the state to come up with a plan to reduce the prison population by up to 40,000, to 137.5% of the system's design capacity within two years.

 On November 12, 2009, the State submitted its plan.
-Included in the state's plan are changes adopted by recently-passed legislation.
+Included in the state' plan are changes adopted by recently-passed legislation.
 The plan calls for increasing the prison system's capacity in various ways, diverting some felons to county jails or home detention, reducing revocations of probation and parole, and granting some prisoners additional sentence credits.
-The State's plans are summarized in our information letter (updated May 2013) also in Spanish (older version dated January 2013).

 For more detailed background information on the Plata and Coleman cases, visit our Major Cases page.

 PRISON LAW OFFICE FILES CLASS ACTION LAWSUIT TO END RACIALLY DISCRIMINATORY LOCKDOWNS

 April 27, 2011 -- The Prison Law Office and Bingham McCutchen LLP have filed a class action lawsuit demanding that California prison officials stop imposing racially discriminatory lockdowns.
 Read the Complaint and Press Release.
 Under official CDCR policy, when there is an incident involving people of any race, all prisoners of that race are locked in their cells for 24 hours a day.
 More than 350 race-based lockdowns are imposed each year; these lockdowns last on average more than two months, and sometimes stretch on for years.